 Medieval dining table wood was not stained or sealed.
 Clean with oily rags to collect food debris and dust that has accumulated.
 Body oils and grease from hands of foods that penetrate wood.
 Just eat seal that would naturally get table.

-12 Photos Gallery of: Stunning Medieval Dining Table
+12 Picture Gallery: Stunning Medieval Dining Table

 A trestle table was recorded at 54 feet in length.
 Hence arrival of refectory table, name came from next room in monastery or castle was used.
 This new type of painting known as “joined” table because it was produced by type known as a carpenter.